irtnog/good-idfed-practice/docs/index.md

 ---

-This document brings a good practice approach to research and education identity federation.
+This document brings a "good practice" approach to identity federation in research and education.
 In short, it answers two questions:

 - How can a federation participant tell that their identity provider or service provider works properly?